wekeo/eo-data-vis-good-practice-guide/docs/source/10_visualisation_checklist.rst

 6. Can you include additional supporting information, where possible, to back up your image/animation.

-7. If possible can you provide links, for instance links to scenes in online Earth observation data viewers, so that others can recreate your image.
+7. If possible can you provide links, for instance, links to scenes in online Earth observation data viewers, so that others can recreate your image.

 8. Have you made sure that your image/animation will **work with all mobile formats** for social media channels?